-This should be a subjective choice since each person’s needs will be a little different depending on their knives, interest in knives, interest in sharpening those knives, available budget for sharpening, and probably a couple other matters that are specific for each kitchen chef.
+This should be a subjective choice since each person’s needs will be a little different depending on their knives, interest in knives, interest in sharpening those knives, available budget for sharpening, and probably a couple of other matters that are specific for each kitchen chef.

 Well, I will make a stand on this one and pick out my favorite sharpener for kitchen knives.
-We will take a couple things into consideration:
+We will take a couple of things into consideration:

 - In the kitchen, you might discover you need to sharpen a knife just before you start cooking.
-For that case, you need to be able to start and finish sharpening in just a couple of minutes so I know our choice needs to be an electric model.
+For that case, you need to be able to start and finish sharpening in just a couple of of minutes so I know our choice needs to be an electric model.
 There is no way around it.
 Sure, with a fully manual sharpening system you could put a triple beveled, chisel edge on your favorite knife but that takes some time to maintain.

 - This also assumes that you want to have pretty darn sharp knives, maybe sharper than the factory edge.
 That’s is what I want – why not, if you can manage it.
 Along with this assumption goes that you won’t be need to sharpen your hunting knife, survival knife, or pocket knife.
 (You can sharpen those items but you will have to sharpen them often due to the very sharp angle of the cutting edge.)

 Chef’s Choice 15 Trizor XV EdgeSelect Electric Knife Sharpener

 The Chef’s Choice 15 Trizor Sharpener is appropriate to use for American-style, European-style, and Asian-style knives, even serrated knives can be sharpened on this model.
 The differentiator for this Chef’s Choice model is the sharpening angle targeting Asian-style knives.

 EdgeCraft dug deep to provide an innovative solution to the electric sharpener market.
 They filled the need of being able to sharpen knives to an even sharper angle than what is considered “standard.”